-Rail system designs are filled with electronic connectors, and the demand for these connectors continues to grow as advances are made in navigation and signaling systems, onboard entertainment, and autonomous driving capabilities.
-Each of these systems requires high-quality, high-speed connectivity to function properly, and that simply is not possible without the appropriate electronic connectors.
+Rail system designs are filled with electrical connectors, and the demand for these connectors continues to grow as advances are made in navigation and signaling systems, onboard entertainment, and autonomous driving capabilities.
+Each of these systems requires high-quality, high-speed connectivity to function properly, and that simply is not possible without the appropriate electrical connectors.

 Rail Connector Characteristics